Soccer: Cougar boys nip Forest Lake in shootout in section opener

 - Cross country: Cougar boys, girls in top half at section meet

-- Tennis: Mounds View nips Mahtomedi om duel of unbeatens for section crown
+- Tennis: Mounds View nips Mahtomedi in duel of unbeatens for section crown

 Most Popular